top of page

 Informed consent and the parameters of counselling are covered in the first session.
 The client has the right to confidentiality, that means the session is confidential and nothing about the session is disclosed to anyone, unless the client gives approval.
 The client’s records are kept confidential and protected.
 The client is asked to be responsible for completing homework; come prepared to sessions, with goals or issues they wish to work on; advise at least 24-hours prior to their session if they are unable to attend; pay at their session, unless they are covered by an insurance company that Judy direct bills; and be respectful.
 Session length is 50 minutes, which includes payment and booking of any additional sessions.
 Clients are respectfully asked to maintain the 50-minute protocol so that the next clients are able to attend their sessions on time.
 10 minutes are utilized to complete client notes, disinfect the office, and give a small break between clients.
 Fees are $160 per session.
 If during the session the client states that they may harm themselves or others; ethical guidelines must be followed.
 Self-harm is assessed and best protocol is determined.
 If a child reports harm, in any way, that must be reported.
 Children and adolescents must have approval of both parents to attend sessions; that must be provided in writing.
 That approval is valid for 6 months.
 If the client wants information about their progress, sessions, or assessment provided to i.e., physician/s, schools, then written permission to exchange information must be obtained.
 Clients have the right to cease counselling when they chose.

-Judy treats client with respect and dignity.
-Judy stays impartial, and non-judgmental, especially when working with couples, however she will confront issues as they arise.
-Judy cannot guarantee your anonymity, meaning someone in close proximity of the office may recognize you, however again guarantees your confidentiality.
+Our counsellors treat clients with respect and dignity.
+Counsellors remain impartial, and non-judgmental, especially when working with couples, however your counsellor will confront issues as they arise.
+Our counsellors cannot guarantee your anonymity, meaning someone in close proximity of the office may recognize you, however again guarantees your confidentiality.
 Music plays in the waiting room to support client confidentiality.
-Judy utilizes evidenced-based treatments.
-Judy reviews treatment plans and goals regularly.
+Our counsellors utilize evidenced-based treatments.
+Our counsellors review treatment plans and goals regularly.

 Areas of Specialties

-Populations: Judy works with children -age 5 and older, adolescents, individuals, couples, families, and groups.
-She works with LGBTQ2S and Indigenous populations.
+Judy works with children -age 5 and older, adolescents, adults, and elderly.
+Iindividuals, couples, families, and groups.
+She works with LGBTQ2SIA+ and Indigenous populations.

 Pricing